 One common sleeping disorder is apnea.
 It causes a person’s breathing to abnormally stop and begin while sleeping.
 Those who have sleep disorders often snore loudly.
 You might stop breathing for up to 30 seconds at a time.
 After you start breathing again, you gasp or snort, which may wake you up.
 This will occur many times in a very single night.
 Every time you awaken, it disrupts your sleeping pattern.
 Sleep disorder makes it hard to get a peaceful night’s rest.
 It will be harmful if you stop breathing for too long.
 It can also increase your vital signs and increase your risk of coronary failure.

 RLS may be a condition in which you get leg pain or discomfort, like an uncomfortable twitching sensation in your legs.
 It occurs once you are sitting or lying down.
 It can irritate you and your legs won’t be still.
 RLS can make it hard for you to sleep.

 Periodic limb movement disorder (PLMD)

 PLMD is a condition in which you kick your legs while you are in the middle of good sleep.
-Most of the time, you don’t know you’re kicking.
+Most of the time, you don’t know you have moved your legs.
 If you’ve got a partner who sleeps on the same bed, they will tell you about it.
-PLMD can prevent good sleep and cause daytime fatigue.
+PLMD can prevent good sleep and cause exhaustion later in the day.
 Some people may have RLS and PLMD both at the same time.
 These conditions usually worsen with age.